arq5x/gemini/README.md

 you specify more cores.
-This provides a roughly linear increase in speed as a function of the number of cores. **NOTE: using multiple cores requires that you have both the `bgzip` tool from `tabix` and the `grabix` (https://github.com/arq5x/grabix) tool installed in your PATH.
+This provides a roughly linear increase in speed as a function of the number of cores. **NOTE: using multiple cores requires that you have both the `bgzip` tool from `tabix` and the `grabix` (https://github.com/arq5x/grabix) tool installed in your PATH**.
 On our local machine, we are able to load a VCF file derived from the exomes of 60 samples in about 10 minutes.
 With a single core, it takes a few hours.